Mars Drops Uncle Ben's, Reveals New Name for Rice Brand

 Mars also announced several other initiatives, including a $2 million investment in culinary scholarships for aspiring Black chefs in partnership with the National Urban League.
 It also is planning a $2.5 million investment in nutritional and education programs for students in Greenville, Mississippi, the majority African-American city where the rice brand has been produced for more than 40 years.

-Mars said it has set a goal of increasing the ranks of racial minorities in U.S. management positions from 20% to 40%.
+Mars said it has set a goal of increasing the ranks of racial minorities in U.S. management positions by 40%.
 The company did not give a timeframe for reaching that number.

 AP Writer Dee-Ann Durbin in Detroit contributed to this story.